+Tuble of Contents

 About this guide

 What has changed?

 Where can I download agency forms?
+3

 Resources Available 5

-Definitions
+Definitions 6

-About the Program
+About the Program 7

 What is the purpose of the Diabetes Education Program?
 What providers and settings are eligible for this program?
+7 7

 Client Eligibility 8

 How can I verify a patient's eligibility?
 8

-Are clients enrolled in an agency-contracted managed care plan eligible for diabete education? es
+Are clients enrolled in an agency-contracted managed care plan eligible for diabetes education?

 Primary care case management (PCCM)

-Effective July 1, 2017, not all Apple Health clients will be enrolled in a
+Effective July 1, 2017, not all Apple Health clients were enrolled in a BHO/FIMC/BHSO

-BHO/FIMC/BHSO.

-Effective July 1, 2017, changes to services available to AI/AN clients living in the FIMC regions.

-Effective January 1, 2017, some fee-for-service clients who have other primary hea

-insurance were enrolled into managed care 10
+Effective January 1, 2017, some fee-for-service clients who have other primary health insurance were enrolled into managed care 10

-Effective April 1, 2016, important changes to Apple Health
+Effective April 1, 2016, important changes to Apple Health 11

-New MCO enrollment policy - earlier enrollment
+New MCO enrollment policy - earlier enrollment 11

 How does this policy affect providers?

 Behavioral Health Organization (BHO)

 Fully Integrated Managed Care (FIMC)

+FIMC Regions

 Apple Health Core Connections (AHCC)

 AHCC complex mental health and substance use disorder services

-Contact Information for Southwest Washington 12
+Contact Information for Southwest Washington 14

 Coverage 15

 What is covered?
+15

 What is not covered?
+15

 How do I receive payment?
-16

 How can I request a limitation extension (LE)?
 17

 Coverage Table 18

 Billing 19

 What are the general billing requirements?
 19

 How do I bill claims electronically?